 The City of Novi has 395 subdivisions and developments.
 The internal connectivity of these developments can vary depending on the configuration of the street patterns and the number of cul-de-sacs.
 There are several methods used to determine internal connectivity.
 One method is referred to as the "link node ratio" which measures the links (street segments between intersections) by the number of nodes (intersections and cul-de-sacs).
 A value of 2.5 indicates a perfect grid street network and a value of 1.0 represents a tree network or a completely disconnected network.
-A ratio of 1.4 or higher represents a high degree of connectivity in both planning and transportation literature.
-The ratio 1.4 is considered the base value for walkable neighborhoods.
+A ratio of 1.4 or higher represents a high degree of connectivity in both planning and transportation literature and is considered the base value for walkable neighborhoods.
+Neighborhoods with higher connectivity ratios see a reduction in vehicle miles traveled (VMT), provide better access for emergency and public safety, see more walking and bicycling, and lessen vehicular use on the collector street network.